Abstinence-Based Treatment Programs

 The clinical team at Boca Recovery Center specializes in addiction medicine.
 We are here to extend a helping hand to you or a loved one struggling with substance abuse.
-Talk to us today on (855) 637-1331 to see how our abstinence-based drug rehab programs can help you get your life back on track.
+Contact us today to see how our abstinence-based drug rehab programs can help you get your life back on track.

 This article gives you an overview of abstinence treatment for drug and alcohol addiction.
 We explore the different models and approaches to drug and alcohol rehab.
 We compare abstinence-based rehab to harm reduction treatment.
 If you or a loved one is battling alcohol or drug abuse, read on to find out how abstinence addiction rehabilitation can help.

 Abstinence is defined as the complete cessation of alcohol or drug use.
 This approach to rehabilitation dates back to many centuries ago.
 Ever since addiction was recognized as a medical condition, abstinence has been the traditional method of breaking out of the dependency.
 Alcoholics Anonymous and the 12-step recovery method are examples of programs that focus on abstinence.

 Abstinence is the removal of drugs or alcohol from one’s life.
 Recovery is abstinence plus creating a new life where it’s easier not to use.

 Abstinence treatment for drug or alcohol abuse follows these 10 fundamental tenets: